- Why don't we lose weight despite dieting? - December 1, 2024

 Common diseases after DANA

-DANA phenomena often generate favorable conditions for the appearance of various infectious, viral or bacterial epidemic diseases
+DANA phenomena often generate favorable conditions for the appearance of various infectious diseases, viral or bacterial epidemics

 Most vulnerable groups

-The risks do not affect the entire population equally.
-The expert stressed that the The elderly, children and people with cardiorespiratory diseases or weakened immune systems are the most likely to suffer serious complications..
+The risks do not affect everyone equally.
+The expert emphasized that the elderly, children, and people with cardiorespiratory diseases or weakened immune systems are the most likely to suffer serious complications.

 People with mental illness and those with limited economic resources are also at higher risk, being more susceptible to decompensations and complications in their chronic pathologies.